 Dr Margherita Margiotti

-Psychoanalytic psychotherapy is exploratory and non-judgemental, based on clinical evidence that psychological symptoms originate from deeper emotional sufferance and conflicts.
-It differs from other forms of psychotherapy or counselling in its emphasis on the importance of unconscious experience.
-Understanding the roots of problems and working them through in the therapeutic relationship help to relieve the symptoms, to feel more present and have a deeper and more meaningful relationship to oneself and to others.
-In the process, one can also discover new strengths and abilities that were previously unknown and increase the capacity to tolerate difficult feelings and experiences in life.
+Psychoanalytic psychotherapy is exploratory and non-judgemental, based on clinical evidence that symptoms originate from deeper psychological pain.
+It differs from other forms of psychotherapy or counselling in its emphasis on unconscious experience.
+Exploring the roots of the problems in the therapeutic relationship can help relieving the symptoms, feeling more 'present' and having a deeper and meaningful relationship to oneself and to others.
+In the process, one can increase the capacity to tolerate difficult feelings and experiences in life, and can also discover strengths and abilities that were once un-known.

-If you would like to know more about psychoanalytic psychotherapy and to discuss your problem, you are welcome to contact me for an initial consultation.
-If you decide to start therapy, we will discuss its frame, including the frequency of sessions, fees, and policy around breaks.
+If you are interested in exploring the possibility to start a therapy, you are welcome to contact me for an initial consultation.
+If you and I decide to start, then we will discuss the frame of therapy, including the frequency of sessions, fees, and policy around breaks.

 My consulting room is located in a quiet area one mile and a half outside the busy centre of Durham, with easy access by car and bus.